Things to do in Malvern

 Besides relaxing, dining, and pampering yourself at the spa, there are plenty of things to do in Malvern if you want to explore the local area during your visit.

 The Malvern Hills run north to south for about 8 miles (15km) with spectacular views of Wales, The Severn Valley and the distant Cotswolds.
 Walking highlights include The British Camp, an Iron Age hill fort.

-Malvern water has always made a bit of a splash - The Queen would drink nothing else on royal tours and the popularity of the town increased due to the craze of spa water cures in the mid 19th century.
-The tradition has been updated at The Malvern, the first new spa in Malvern since 1910, which offers a water spa cure day using water drawn from one of the last remaining bore holes.
+Malvern water has always made a bit of a splash.
+Historically the Queen would drink nothing else on royal tours and the popularity of the town increased due to the craze of spa water cures in the mid 19th century.

-If you sometimes feel that Britain’s high streets are merging into a single blur of phone shops and generic clothing stores, Malvern might just be the antidote.
+Not your average high street; Malvern is full of interesting sights and quirky cafes.
 We love the string of antique shops along Worcester Road, the Malvern Bookshop's old school values, and Josephine’s Little Tart Shop treats.

-Home of the famous Malvern Festivals, this is a great area of the country to experience new, exciting, and traditional theatre pieces.
-Artistic brilliance combines with architectural excellence to form an incredible backdrop for a hugely diverse selection of plays, music, comedy, dance, and films.
+Home of the famous Malvern Festivals, artistic brilliance combines with architectural excellence to form an incredible backdrop for a hugely diverse selection of plays, music, comedy, dance, and films.

 Listed as the smallest theatre in Britain by The Guinness Book of Records, this eccentric theatre is an independent and non profit-making project that opens on a request basis and used to be a gentlemen’s lavatory.

 Three Counties Showground

 Spanning across 90 acres, this historic venue plays host to everything from country fairs and exhibitions to championship dog shows.
 It's also just a 10-minute drive from The Malvern.